A ferry from Kete-Krachi across Lake Volta, Ghana, West Africa

-These images were taken on a cycletouring visit to Ghana a good few years ago.
-I was going through my archive of images so that I can fill up my gallery section a bit more, and came across these.
-They were taken on an old Nikon F80 film camera and was developed and scanned in by a company called Sky Photographic in central London that went out of business about 6 years ago.
+This image was taken on a cycletouring visit to Ghana a good few years ago.
+I was going through my archive of images so that I can fill up my gallery section a bit more, and came across this.
+It was taken on an old Nikon F80 film camera and was developed and scanned in by a company called Sky Photographic in central London that went out of business about 6 years ago.

 They just couldn’t adjust to the changing technology